rigoalc/boilerplate-react-redux/README.md

 # Hello!
-My name is Adriaan Balt and I built this blog platform from scratch using [Create React App](https://github.com/facebook/create-react-app) in about 10 working hours.
+My name is Rodrigo Alcover and I built this blog platform from scratch using [Create React App](https://github.com/facebook/create-react-app) in about 10 working hours.

 ## You can find more information about me at:
 * [Website](http://www.adriaanbalt.com)